anjalikankoriya/SQL_Practice/SQL_QUERY/SQL Easy & Medium Query.md

 - Medium
 - Hard

-You can use the following Entity Relationship Diagram (ERD) to figure out what data to store, the entities, their attributes and also how entities relate to other entities.
+You can use the following Entity Relationship Diagram (ERD) to figure out what data to store, the entities, their attributes, and how entities relate to other entities.

 ## Section: Easy